retaildevcrews/aks-quickstart/README.md

 ### Create a Docker build server

 #### Note
-If you're comfortable with SSH keys (the proper way to setup SSH), you can remove the following from setup (2 locations):  --admin-password=Kubernetes-k8s

 The script will use the id_rsa and id_rsa.pub keys in ~/.ssh.
 If they don't exist, they will be created.